The-CodeHive/SouthBridge/README.md

 ## Overview

-CodeHive replicates the core user experience of a modern in-browser IDE.
+Engram-IDE replicates the core user experience of a modern in-browser IDE.
 The interface is divided into three resizable panels — chat, code viewer, and file explorer — allowing users to browse a project's file structure, view syntax-highlighted source code, and interact with an AI assistant in a unified workspace.

 ---